MrViiV/LiverInsight/ML_INTEGRATION_GUIDE.md

 ## 🎉 Next Steps

+1. **Upload your files**:
+   - Place your model .pkl file in the designated location
-1. **Upload your model**: Place your .pkl file in the designated location
+   - Place your scaler .pkl file in the designated location
 2. **Test integration**: Run the test script to verify everything works
 3. **Customize if needed**: Adjust feature processing for your specific model
+4. **Start services**: Run both Python ML service and Node.js app
-4. **Deploy**: Both services are now ready for production use
+5. **Deploy**: Both services are now ready for production use

-The application will automatically use your ML model for predictions while maintaining the existing medical-themed interface and user experience!
+The application will now show proper error messages when files are missing and automatically use your ML model with standard scaling for predictions while maintaining the existing medical-themed interface!